Saskatchewan-grown produce at home with Co-op

 A record amount of Saskatchewan-grown produce is hitting the shelves at Co-op Food Stores this year.

 As part of Co-op’s Grown at Home initiative, local farmers will harvest more than 500 acres of vegetables grown exclusively for Co-op in 2016.

 That’s almost 100 acres more than last year, when the Prairie Fresh Food Corporation (PFFC), a group of 17 Saskatchewan producers, grew over one million kilograms (2.3 million pounds) of fresh vegetables for Co-op members and customers.

-"Grown at Home is a rewarding partnership with local producers that is helping to build healthy communities in our province,” said Ron Welke, Associate Vice-President Food with Federated Co-operatives Limited.
+"Grown at Home is a rewarding agreement with local producers that is helping to build healthy communities in our province,” said Ron Welke, Associate Vice-President Food with Federated Co-operatives Limited.

 "Together with the Prairie Fresh Food Corporation, we’re delivering fresh, locally grown vegetables to Co-op members and customers and supporting Saskatchewan farmers, who are growing their businesses and building a vibrant industry in Saskatchewan."

 The volume of Grown at Home vegetables has increased every year since Co-op and the PFFC first collaborated, growing more than 200 per cent since 2013.
 To meet the demand, growers have expanded their operations and adopted new technologies like automated packing machines.

 "Producer and retailer agreements help to build production capacity in the province,” said Connie Achtymichuk, Vegetable Crops Specialist with the Saskatchewan Ministry of Agriculture.
 “As a result, we are seeing an increase in seeded acres in Saskatchewan and producers investing in equipment and facilities to further expand their operations."